Machu Picchu Circuits Guide: Which Circuit Is Best for Your Visit?

 This route is perfect for anyone who likes a gentle walk, such as seniors, families with kids, or travelers recovering from altitude fatigue.
 Even though it’s easier on the body, Route 2B still gives you a deep look into Inca culture and the spiritual meaning of Machu Picchu.

-Route 2B stays in the central part of the site, giving you a well-rounded visit focused on history, architecture, and symbolism instead of wide scenic views.
+Route 2B stays in the central part of the site, giving you a well rounded visit focused on history, architecture, and symbolism instead of wide scenic views.

 Why Choose Route 2B – Lower Terrace?